 In the past when you died your family would still have your computer which they either knew the password too or more likely the device did not have a password.
 When going through your machine, they would find family documents, photos and possibly videos.

 Now there are cryptocurrencies like Bitcoin.
 If nobody knows about your Bitcoin wallet or how to log in, then your bitcoins are lost forever.
-There is no central bank to grant access.
+There is no central bank to grant access or change the password.

 This document is both valuable and dangerous so when you update it don’t forget to shred the old copy with a quality shredder.